Robust Time Series Denoising with Learnable Wavelet Packet Transform: Denoising performances on standard functions

 We compare our method with a signal processing approach and several deep NNs.
 This will allow us to position our method with respect to the learning capabilities of deep models and the robustness of signal processing approaches.

 We compare our framework to the hard thresholding wavelet shrinkage presented Section~\ref{p2C}.
 We call this method "Baseline-HT".
 We consider the deep NNs presented is Section~\ref{Section-related}: a standard CNN, a convolutional AE based on \cite{liu2019fault} and a U-Net model based on \cite{jimenez2019u}.
 We provide in Appendix~\ref{AppendixA} a methodology to select the best AE architectures based on a set of pre-selected ones.
 In this case, the number of trainable parameters is extensive ($n_p=554954$) compared to our L-WPT with 5 layers ($n_p=1054$).
 To ensure that the results obtained are not mainly due to the difference in the number of parameters, causing the AE to overfit compared to the L-WPT, we also consider a similar AE architecture with the same number of parameters as the L-WPT.
 We refer to those two architectures as "AE-large" and "AE-small".

 We derive the architectures of the U-Net and CNN models from the two obtained AE architectures.
 We refer to them as "U-Net-large", "U-Net-small", "CNN-large" and "CNN-small".

-The Table~\ref{Table3_1} provides an overview of the key parameters of the six different architectures.
-Unless stated otherwise, the activation function used at the output of each layer is the leaky ReLU with a leak of 0.1.
-The use of dropout and PRELU proposed in \cite{nossier2020experimental} was tested but abandoned because it decreased the performance.

 The deep NNs are trained using exactly the same objective function optimisation parameters as the L-WPT (see Section~\ref{p2G}).